xtructure package

 property default_shape: Any

-property dtype: dtype_tuple
+property dtype: Any

 The dtype of the data in the object, as a dynamically-generated namedtuple.